SamLau95/cs61as-wiki/Recursion.md

 A technique where a function calls itself with the smaller part of the task.
-It is the central idea of computer science, but usually considered inefficient compared to [iteration](https://edge.edx.org/courses/uc-berkeley/cs61as-1x/SICP/wiki/cs61as-1x/iteration/).
+It is the central idea of computer science

 ex: